-When the AD9516 is in a \overline{PD} power-down, the chip is in the following state:
+When the AD9518 is in a \overline{PD} power-down, the chip is in the following state:

 - The PLL is off (asynchronous power-down).

 - The VCO is off.

 - The CLK input buffer is off.

 - All dividers are off.

-- All LVDS/CMOS outputs are off.

 - All LVPECL outputs are in safe off mode.

 - The serial control port is active, and the chip responds to commands.

-If the AD9516 clock outputs must be synchronized to each other, a SYNC is required upon exiting power-down (see the Synchronizing the Outputs-SYNC Function section).
+If the AD9518 clock outputs must be synchronized to each other, a SYNC is required upon exiting power-down (see the Synchronizing the Outputs-Sync Function section).
 A VCO calibration is not required when exiting power-down.